j6c6w3/juliusCurcio/README.md

 - 👋 Hi, I’m @juliusCurcio
 - 👀 I’m interested in Web/App development.
-Blockchain and smart contracts
+I also am interested in learning about blockchain useage and smart contracts.
 - 🌱 I’m currently learning javascript, solidity, & CSS
 - 💞️ I’m looking to collaborate on projects facilitating the self management of music artists.
 - 📫 How to reach me julius@fileadelphia.com